apache/incubator-streampark-website/docs/user-guide/1-deployment.md

 ### Kubernetes

-Using `Flink on Kubernetes` requires additional deployment/or use of an existing Kubernetes cluster, please refer to the entry: [**Apache StreamPark Flink-K8s Integration Support**](../flink-k8s/1-deployment.md).
+Using `Flink on Kubernetes` requires additional deployment/or use of an existing Kubernetes cluster, please refer to the entry: [**Apache StreamPark™ Flink-K8s Integration Support**](../flink-k8s/1-deployment.md).

 ## Build & Deploy